SwanNOBILI/robot-ai-simulation/logs/log_2.md

 ## Finally, I made a new "basic_controller" in 'Python'.
 In fact, the default one is located in the local "Webots" file and is a compiled 'C' file (so a ".exe").
 But I needed to make my own controller in 'Python' and change the dependency of my project simulation so that "basic_controller" is used instead of the default 'C' controller.<br>
 ### Before going into the controller programming, I created an environment for my project.
 Indeed, it ensures that nothing will break in the future (due to libraries update).<br>
+### For now, the controller I made is a simple one that can: -read from sensors, -set motor velocities (stop when near an obstacle)
 <br>